modio/modio-docs/public/en-us/features/authentication/custom-sso-game.md

 ## Use cases

 - **In-Game**: Due to the stateless nature of ID Tokens, they are an excellent candidate for being used in-exchange for a mod.io access token as they do not rely on web-redirects to obtain and furthermore it is independent from how a player authenticates with your service to generate the ID Token.
-- **Embed Hub**: If you are embedding a hub into one or more of your domains, and you already have sign in functionality within your domain against your identity provider, you can use the `openid` to get an `id_token` returned, which you can then pass to our Embed Hub for frictionless SSO.
+- **Embed Hub**: If you are embedding a hub into one or more of your domains, and you already have sign in functionality within your domain against your identity provider, you can use `openid` to get an `id_token` returned, which you can then pass to our Embed Hub for frictionless SSO.

 ## Prerequisites